Can Chickens Eat Green Beans? (Raw & Cooked Green Beans)

 If you end up deciding you also want to give your chickens uncooked green beans, then you could.
 Just make sure you observe them.
 If you start noticing something wrong with your chickens, it is time to lay off this treat.

-What that said, it is the same for any other treat.
-It is always a good idea to observe your chickens when you introduce new things to them.
+That said, it is the same for any other treat.
+Observing your chickens when you introduce new things to them is always a good idea.

 Green Beans, Lectin, and Chickens